 While many of the challenges for young people getting into the workplace are age-old, others are new.
-One of the shifts that has occurred is that people are changing jobs far more frequently – both voluntarily and involuntarily.
-This is important for Boomers to understand, as well as for Millennials.
+One of the shifts that has occurred is that career transitions are happening far more frequently – both voluntarily and involuntarily.

-I spoke recently with the people at Colaborator – see Video below – a project collaboration network made by filmmakers for filmmakers that creates access through transparency.
-They are a group of creative and motivated Millennials looking to use collaborative digital platforms to develop, produce and distribute content in a more effective and efficient manner.
+I spoke recently with the people at Colaborator a project collaboration network made by filmmakers for filmmakers that creates access through transparency.
+They are a group of creative and motivated millennials looking to use collaborative digital platforms to develop, produce and distribute content in a more effective and efficient manner.
 One of their concerns is making sure that young professionals have access to opportunities where they can grow and demonstrate their talents.

 Now, as in the past, many people think they should be ashamed if they don’t make their entire career at one company – or at least spend a significant chunk of their careers as “loyal” employees.
 But times have changed, and that kind of thinking is no longer a rule that makes sense.
 Social scientists predict that Millennials will hold something like a dozen jobs by the time they’re in their 40s.
 Boomers are facing a more fragmented workforce where their stable jobs are being eliminated on the assumption that younger workers are cheaper and more in touch with the way business is run today.